-- GH Research plc's consolidated financial statements and Company financial statements (the "financial statements") give a true and fair view of the group's and the Company's assets, liabilities and financial position as at 31 December 2021 and of the group's loss and cash flows for the year then ended; - the group financial statements have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union; - the Company financial statements have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - the financial statements have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- GH Research PLC's consolidated financial statements and Company financial statements (the "financial statements") give a true and fair view of the Group's and the Company's assets, liabilities and financial position as at 31 December 2022 and of the Group's loss and cash flows for the year then ended; - the consolidated financial statements have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union; - the Company financial statements have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - the financial statements have been properly prepared in accordance with the requirements of the Companies Act 2014.

-We have audited the financial statements, included within the Directors Report and Financial Statements ("Annual Report"), which comprise:
+We have audited the financial statements, included within the Directors' Report and Financial Statements (the "Annual Report"), which comprise:

-- the Consolidated statement of financial position as at 31 December 2021; - the Company statement of financial position as at 31 December 2021; - the Consolidated statement of comprehensive income for the year then ended; - the Consolidated statement of cash flows for the year then ended; - the Consolidated statement of changes in equity for the year then ended; - the Company statement of changes in equity for the period from incorporation on 29 March 2021 to 31 December 2021; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the Consolidated Statement of Financial Position as at 31 December 2022; - the Company Statement of Financial Position as at 31 December 2022; - the Consolidated Statement of Comprehensive Income for the year then ended; - the Consolidated Statement of Cash Flows for the year then ended; - the Consolidated Statement of Changes in Equity for the year then ended; - · the Company Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.